 - T-Drive is now available in the women’s low-volume boots

-Designed for aggressive female skiers, K2’s Anthem Pro Women’s is a liner and shell-moldable boot designed around a women’s-specific 98mm last.
+Designed for aggressive, experienced female skiers, K2’s Anthem Pro Women’s is a liner and shell-moldable boot designed around a women’s-specific 98mm last.
 The boot uses four different stiffnesses of TPU and variable-thickness walls to give hard-charging women skiers a responsive, relatively light alpine boot for bell-to-bell laps in every kind of snow.